SamratSahoo/samratsahoo.github.io/_pages/about.md

 - [twitter](https://twitter.com/samratdotjs)
 - [linkedin](https://www.linkedin.com/in/samratsahoo/)

-_P.S. if you are an employer or a VC who randomly happens to be reading my blog -- please do not judge me from this blog. this blog is representative of my non-professional life. my blog is better representative of my personality + interests outside of what I do professionally_
+_P.S. if you are an employer or a VC who randomly happens to be reading my blog -- be warned this blog is representative of my personality + interests outside of what I do professionally_

 ### oh and here is a random photo of me :)